bingoodog/geospatial_preprocessing_and_extraction_toolkit/google_earth_engine_vignette.md

 - `selectedIndices`: An array of indices to calculate (e.g., ['NDVI', 'BSI']).

 - `statistic`: The statistical method to apply for summarizing data ('mean', 'median', 'max').

-The function harmonizes Landsat 5, 7, 8, and 9 imagery, applies cloud and snow masks, calculates selected indices, and outputs a combined image collection summarized by the specified statistic for each time interval.

 **Available Spectral Indices:**